 Specifically, this activity offers ample opportunities to explore and practice the following social & interpersonal skills:

 Anticipating & Evaluating the Consequences of One’s Actions

 You can learn more about SEL and how it can support character education here.

 Health & Wellness Programming

-With so many faculties at play in this exercise, it is ideal for exploring many social and interpersonal skills.
-In addition to the 4 x 21st Century learning skills (collaboration, creativity, critical thinking & communication,) this fun group initiative can help your group explore self-awareness, self-management and responsible decision-making skills.
-For example, this exercise can really test some people’s sense of perception, ie an individual may truly think that they are walking to the right, but the group is actually walking in a straight line.
+With so many faculties at play in this exercise, Group Compass Walk is also ideal for exploring many social and interpersonal skills.
+In addition to those described in the Social-Emotional Learning tab, this exercise can really test some people’s sense of perception, ie an individual may truly think that they are walking to the right, but the group is actually walking in a straight line.
 Experiences like this can trigger a wonderful conversation about how our perception can warp what is actually true, such as when we make snap judgements about others.
-In addition to those described in the Reflection Tips tab, the following questions may be useful conversation starters for you to explore certain SEL skills:
+Adding to those described in the Reflection Tips tab, the following questions may be useful conversation starters for you to reflect on healthy and supportive behavioural norms:

 What sorts of emotions did you experience during the trek?

 Do you think other people felt the same way?
 How do you know?